 My godmother was the quickest to send a card, and she was really on point with them too, her stamp matched the occasion, her ink matched the color of the envelope, and so on.
-I spoke fondly about her attention to these details at her funeral.
-It was a sudden death, and one of the things I remember most about her were those greeting cards.
+I spoke fondly about her attention to these details at her passing.
+One of the things I remember most about my godmother was her greeting cards.

 As I started to grow, I realized I wanted to be a writer.
 I wrote all sorts of notes, and poems, and stories, and my own messages inside greeting cards turned out just like my mothers.